jedie/micropython-sonoff-webswitch/README.md

 * Connect device via UART-USB converter
 * After about 2 seconds: release the button

+Maybe you must give the user the permissions to access the USB Port, e.g.: `sudo usermod -a -G dialout $USER` Otherwise you will get a error message like: `Permission denied: '/dev/ttyUSB0'`

 Now `esptool` can be used.
 But only for *one* operation!
 After each esptool call, you must disconnect the device from the USB and repeat this procedure!

 The first time, the flash memory must be erased, call: